Leftfish/Advent-of-Code-2022/README.md

 Let's see if I can do it three times in a row...

-At least during the first couple of days, I intend to implement the solution in Python first and then try to do the same in Java (just to see if I can still write anything remotely resembling it).
+During the first couple of days, I implemented the solution in Python first and then tried to do the same in Java (just to see if I can still write anything remotely resembling it).
+Then, I had to rely on hints and help from the awesome AoC community with day 11 (part 2).

 Things I **L**earned, **R**evised or **I**mproved at in 2022: